MicrosoftDocs/Viva/WorkplaceAnalytics/Use/foster-innovation.md

 Influencers are people and groups within an organization who are well connected and can drive innovation by efficiently sharing information with others.
 The [Accelerate!
 How innovative companies can use a strategy network to capitalize on challenges](https://insights.office.com/management-strategy/strategy-network-how-innovative-companies-capitalize/) article says to "move faster and further, you need to pull more people than ever before into the strategic change game, but in a way that is economically realistic."

-Ways to leverage influencers:
+Ways to leverage leaders:

-* Communicate through influencers by using MyAnalytics network insights to cultivate influence and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections.
+* Communicate through leaders by using MyAnalytics network insights to cultivate influence and the [Network](../myanalytics/use/network.md) page to see connections, top collaborators, and suggestions on how to improve connections.
-* Move cross-functional team collaboration to Microsoft Teams and ask influencer groups to create [Channels in Teams](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive the conversations.
+* Move cross-functional team collaboration to Microsoft Teams and ask leaders to create [Channels in Teams](https://docs.microsoft.com/microsoftteams/teams-channels-overview) for cross-functional team collaboration and to drive the conversations.

-For more best practices and how to identify and utilize team influencers, see [Best practices for influencers](../tutorials/gm-influencer.md).
+For more best practices and how to identify and utilize team leaders, see [Best practices for influencers](../tutorials/gm-influencer.md).

 ## Related topics